working-www/CodeWave_Wizards/README.md

 4. [Anjali Yadav](https://github.com/working-www "https://github.com/working-www")

 ### Proposed Features:
+'''HTML
   -Allow users to set the time duration of the typing test<br>
    -Calculate total words per minute(WPM),net WPM(adjusted for errors),and accuracy perceentage<br>
    -Track the progress of the time duration of the typing test<br>
    -Touch typing lessons <br>
+'''

 ### Your Innovation:
    -Implement a point rewards system<br>